Inria-Chile/risotto-frontend/README.md

 ## How to run locally

-In order to launch local development server, run the following commands:
+In order to launch the local development server, run the following command:

 ```bash
 $ npm start